Garfield in the Rough: Storyline

-Upon their return, Garfield tries to warn Jon of the danger, but Jon doesn't understand the warning (as Garfield can't talk), insisting that they have dried fruit and refuses to move.
-Garfield tries desperately to convince Odie to get into the car, warning Odie that they will be dead if they don't leave right away.
+Upon their return, Garfield tries to warn Jon of the danger, but Jon doesn't seem to understand the warning, insisting that they have dried fruit and refuses to move.
+Garfield tries desperately to convince Odie to board the car, warning Odie that they will be dead if they don't leave right away.
 However, the full moon comes into view and shines down on the camp, revealing that the panther has now entered their campsite and is approaching the trio as they look on in horror.
-Garfield runs up a tree while Jon and Odie hide in the tent, followed by the Jon's car as the panther tears the tent to shreds and then manages to break into the vehicle by smashing through a window.
-Scared but not willing to watch his family being killed, Garfield leaps from the tree and takes on the panther, clawing at its head and neck, only to be wrestled off.
-Garfield gets back up as the now-enraged panther begins to menacingly stalk towards him and lunges at him in an attempt to kill him, until the park rangers enter the campsite and subdue the beast with a tranquilizer dart.
-Jon congratulates Garfield for being a hero.
-The rangers come by and tell Jon that they were heroes too for saving Garfield from the panther, because if they hadn't made it there on time or if the dart had missed the panther, Garfield, Jon, and Odie would have been killed.
-Jon then announces that he feels they have had enough adventure and recommends they break camp and return to civilization, much to Garfield's joy.
+Garfield runs up a tree while Jon and Odie hide in the tent, followed by Jon's car as the panther tears the tent to shreds and then manages to break into the vehicle by smashing through a window.
+Frightened, but not willing to watch his family die, Garfield leaps from the tree and takes on the panther, clawing at its back, only to be wrestled off.
+Garfield recovers as the now-enraged panther begins to menacingly creep towards him and lunges at him in an attempt to kill him, until the park rangers enter the campsite and subdue the beast with a tranquilizer dart.
+Jon praises Garfield for his heroic actions and the rangers come by and tell Jon that they were lucky that they arrived when they did, otherwise they might have been killed.
+Jon then decides that they have had enough adventure and recommends they break camp and return to civilization, much to Garfield's relief.
 The rangers return the panther to the zoo, while Garfield, Jon, and Odie set off for home with Garfield bragging over how he took on the panther, as well as struggling to say, "When the going gets tough, the tough get going."